14 Most Useless College Degrees Employers Don't Want Today

 Bottom line

 Before you commit to a degree, sit down and find out what kind of careers that degree could be useful for.
-You also may want to find more affordable options to take some general classes or summer classes to get the degree you want at a lower cost to reduce your financial stress.
+You also may want to find more affordable options to take some general classes or summer classes to get the degree you want at a lower cost so you won't find yourself barely scraping by financially

 And remember that in the end, it’s important to be happy with whatever major you pursue.
 You may be able to find a way to make any degree work for you.